 - The clear yellowish fluid that contains a small amount of blood serum is normal.

 - Bright red is usually fresh blood leaking from a blood vessel.

 - Clear watery fluid can also look yellowish or straw-like color in appearance is also normal and usually seen in blisters.
 Sometimes when this shows up, it’s an indication of infection starting.

 - Milky white possibly mixed with light brown, yellow, or green indicating infected material.
-May also have an odor with the pus and be painful.
+It may also have an odor with the pus and be painful.

 Amount – Usually, the amount of drainage is determined by what appears on the dressing.
 See below the description of drainage amounts.